 Slit the cap using a safety knife and make way for the roots through the slit.
 Now bury the cap under the substrates and leave your plants to grow.
 You can see the video instructions above for a better understanding.

 Tips: Sand usually doesn’t have any holding property like soil.
 Plants need to remain in place for spreading their roots.
-Therefore, plant in a way, so it becomes steady, doesn’t fall or float.
+Therefore, plant it in a way, so it becomes steady and doesn’t fall or float.

 What Plants Grow in Sand?
 (09 Best Aquarium Plants for Sand Substrate)

 Now, what plants grow in sand?
-Yes, indeed, many aquarium plants do well in the sandy substrate.
+Yes, indeed, many aquarium plants do well on sandy substrate.
 Here, I’ve selected 09 plants that grow well in sand.

 But, remember, for plants to grow, they need room for growth, adequate nutrients, and water.
 When you strike the exact balance of these three things, you’ll get success growing plants in any substrate, including sand.